 • Gali Druker Bar-AmI am Your Dust – Representations of the Israeli Experience in Israeli Yiddish Prose 1948-1967 (Yad Izhak Ben-Zvi)

-The book awarded an “Honorable Mention” as short-listed for final consideration is:
+The book awarded an “Honorable Mention” as short-listed for final consideration:

 • Anat SternCombatants on Trial: Military Jurisdicition in Israel during the 1948 War (Yad Izhak Ben-Zvi)